Jægersborg Dyrehave: Eremitagesletten

-Eremitagesletten is an area in the north of the park.
-Originally this area was the fields of the village of Stokkerup, but was enclosed when Christian needed it for hunting with dogs.
-Evidence of this can be clearly seen from the roads which are laid out in the classic star form that was typical for areas used in this form of hunting.
-In the middle of Eremitagesletten is the Hermitage, built during the reign of Christian VI.
+Eremitagesletten is an area in the northern part of the park.
+Originally this area composed the fields of the village of Stokkerup, but was enclosed when Christian V wanted it for parforce hunting.
+Evidence of this can still be clearly seen from the roads which are laid out in the classic star form typical for this type of hunting.
+This enables spectators to the sport to view the hunting from the mid-point, the Hermitage castle, built during the reign of Christian VI.

 Eremitagesletten is encircled by forest.
 From Hjortekær to the north and the east there is a row of chestnut trees that make up the boundaries of the plain.
 This row of trees marked the northern extent of Dyrehaven until 1913, when the boundaries were extended north of Mølleåen.

 Mølleåen

-This is an area north of Eremitagesletten near Rådvad along the banks of the Millstream.
+This is an area north of Eremitagesletten near Rådvad along the banks of Mølleåen Millstream.

 Fortunens Indelukke

-Fortunens Indelukke is an area in the west of Dyrehaven.
-It is fenced in and is the only part of the forest that the deer do not have access to.
+Fortunens Indelukke is an area in the western part of Dyrehaven.
+It is fenced in and is the only part of the forest where the deer have no access, baring a few temporarily fenced-in areas serving to allow new trees to grow.

-There are a few other areas also fenced in, but only smaller and temporary to save the young trees.

 Ulvedalene

-Ulvedalene has Dyrehaven's hilliest terrain, which was created during the last ice age.
+Ulvedalene is Dyrehaven's hilliest area, formed during the last ice age.
 Djævlebakken, a popular sledging run is found in this part of the park.
-Ulvedalsteateret (Ulvedal theatre) gave performances for 39 years in Ulvedalene.
-The first time was in the summer of 1910 with Adam Gottlob Oehlenschläger's Hagbart and Signe.
-The idea originated from the actor Adam Poulsen and producer Henrik Cavling.
-The architect Jens Ferdinand Willumsen created spaces for about 4,000 sitting and 2,000 standing spectators, which made it possible to lower the ticket price to an accessible level.
-The theatre survived up to 1949, and after a break of almost 50 years, the tradition was revived by Birgitte Price with an arrangement of Johan Ludvig Heiberg's Elverhøj in 1996 in a production supported by the Royal Danish Theatre, Lyngby-Taarbæk Kommune and Kulturby'96.
-Since then there have been further performances, the latest, Røde Orm, in 2018.
-In 2020, a play based on J. R. R. Tolkien's The Hobbit was planned, but due to the COVID-19 pandemic, it has been pushed out to 2021.
+Ulvedalsteateret (Ulvedal theatre) staged performances for 39 years, starting in the summer of 1910 with Adam Gottlob Oehlenschläger's Hagbart and Signe.
+The idea to create a theater at this location was the brain-child of actor Adam Poulsen and producer Henrik Cavling.
+The architect Jens Ferdinand Willumsen created seats for about 4,000 viewers and 2,000 standing room, allowing for affordable tickets.
+The theatre survived up to 1949, and after a break of almost 50 years, the tradition was revived in 1996 by lead actress Birgitte Price with a production of Johan Ludvig Heiberg's Elverhøj, supported by the Royal Danish Theatre, Lyngby-Taarbæk Kommune and Kulturby'96.
+Since then there have been other productions, including Røde Orm in 2018.
+In 2020, a play based on J. R. R. Tolkien's The Hobbit was planned, but due to the COVID-19 pandemic, it was pushed to 2021.
+Performances are planned every two or three years.